-This past weekend, we celebrated Father’s Day, but I am using The Man’s prerogative to narrow the scope and extend the celebration.
+This weekend, we celebrate Father’s Day, but I am using my prerogative to narrow the scope and extend the celebration.
 I am proposing that all of the real dads celebrate the following:

 You see, too many people celebrate Father’s Day.
 I’ve heard too many baby daddies being honored for only meeting the minimum requirement.
 Impregnating a female.
 It concerns me greatly that there are so many single parents raising children because the dad chooses not to man up and handle his responsibility.
 The word father is thrown around too loosely at times

 Fatherhood is so much more than making a baby.
 That’s just the beginning.
 The first step.
 Being a dad is a commitment to something other than yourself.
 If you aren’t willing to accept the risks of unmarried and unprotected sex, then don’t show up to the party.

 This holiday would fall on the week after Father’s Day.
 Real Dads would take the week off and spend it hanging out with their kids.
 Baby Daddies would have to go to work.